betfair-datascientists/betfair-datascientists.github.io/src/modelling/SpringRacingDatathon.md

 ![png](../img/LogLoss.PNG)

-One submission file template will be provided to Competition Entrants along with the updated data set by 11:59am on the day prior to the nominated race day.
+One submission file template will be available to Competition Entrants on www.betfair.com.au/hub/datathon along with the updated data set by 11:59am on the day prior to the nominated race day.
 Submissions must follow the template set out in the submission file template provided and must be submitted in a csv format.

 For each race, **each Competition Entrant is required to predict the probability of a horse winning the race.** This prediction will then be used against the actual outcome to calculate the model’s score.
 The sum of the probabilities for every race must equal 1 – being the number accepted winners.